bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-01-newsletter.md

     In his post, Towns [references][towns sa1] two [previous][towns sa2]
     mailing list posts he's written about LN proof of payment using signature adaptors.
-As of this writing, no replies to the idea have been posted to the mailing list.
+As of this writing, no replies to the idea have been posted to the mailing list. {% assign timestamp="18:44" %}

 ## Notable code and documentation changes